-Larry's father Leo Peter Grassini—while not making ravioli on Sundays—was equally passionate about keeping a garden to grow much of the family’s food.
-He shared his love for the soil with his children and grandchildren.
-This firmly-entrenched tradition has been lovingly passed on and extended to include a vegetable garden that has been planted at the vineyard, and provides us with many of the treats served with our wine.
+Larry's father Leo Peter Grassini—when not making ravioli on Sundays—was equally passionate about keeping a garden to grow much of the family’s food.
+He shared his love for the soil with his children and grandchildren, and this firmly-entrenched tradition has been lovingly passed on and extended to include a vegetable garden that has been planted at the vineyard.

 Nature and history constantly announce their grandeur, embodied in gently rolling hills, a pristine lake where fish splash and where the landscape bursts with all that is alive.
 As a result, the wines crafted here become a unique expression of nature.